eonk/dar_book/04-carpentry.Rmd

-# Prep for Week 3: Refresher on descriptive statistics & data carpentry
+# Refresher on descriptive statistics & data carpentry (Prep for Week 3)

 ## Introduction